Aayusha2055/sheenycare/_posts/2020-09-26-vitamin-c-benefits-for-skin.md

 Although we're probably getting Vitamin C from our diet we do not know whether it does go into our skin or not.

 # Forms of Vitamin C in Skin Care
-L-ascorbic acid is the purest and potent form of Vitamin C. It is one of the most important and commonly used <a href="https://www.sheenycare.com/active-ingredients-for-skin-care/" rel="dofollow" target="_blank">active ingredient</a> as it has a huge role in collagen synthesis.
+L-ascorbic acid is the purest and potent form of Vitamin C. It is one of the most important and commonly used <a href="https://www.sheenycare.com/active-ingredients-for-skin-care/" target="_blank">active ingredient</a> as it has a huge role in collagen synthesis.

 The other less potent derivatives of L-ascorbic acid are:
 1. Sodium Ascorbyl Phosphate